NKstats/RHC-Analysis/README.md

 installations, libraries, and other prerequisites, ensuring the code runs as intended.
 This can serve as a guide for setting up a compatible local environment.

-⚠️ This project was developed and tested on Apple **M3 Pro**, ensuring compatibility and optimization for macOS systems.
+⚠️ This project was developed and tested on Apple **M3 Pro*.
 It should work on other platforms with the necessary dependencies installed.

 ### Prerequisites